twalker7/ulteammate-profile-generator-10/README.md

 ## Tests
- Our tests were built using the Jest framework and consisted of object declarations.
-The test was designed to ensure that the respective properties for each constructor were being established.
+ No tests were used to develop the application

 ## Contact